A CommInsure Life Insurance Review

 If you own a business and are unable to work due to an illness or injury, who will pay your business expenses?
 To prevent the bills from piling up and potentially causing your business to go bankrupt you can get Business Overheads Cover.

 This policy is designed specifically for self-employed people and business owners who don’t work from home and are responsible for paying eligible business expenses.
-This policy will pay out up to 100% of the regular fixed operating costs of your business, up to $40,000 per month, while you are unable to work and meet these costs yourself.
+This policy will pay out a lump sum benefit for fixed business expenses, up to $40,000 per month, while you are unable to work and meet these costs yourself.

 Compare Life Insurance Companies